Dear EFT Community,

-A client at an EFT workshop said she had a block to making more money than was required in order for her to "just get by."
+A client at an EFT money workshop said she had a block to making more money than was required in order for her to "just get by."

 I then asked her to travel back in time, using the feeling in her chest as a pathway, to the first time in her life she could remember feeling a similar sensation.
 After a few moments, an expression registered on her face that led me to ask, "What are you thinking about now?"

 "This doesn't make sense," she said, "but I'm thinking about how my mom didn't care about my feelings."
-That, of course, is a generality, or Table Top, and so I became curious about which table legs had given rise to that belief.
+That, of course, is a generality, or a "Table Top," and so I became curious about which table legs had given rise to that belief.

 I asked, "Which specific events do you remember that gave you the belief that your mom didn't care about your feelings?"

-"In winter, Mom made me wear boots when it was raining (Table Leg #2).
+She replied, "I remember a time when she made me wear slacks under my clothes (Table Leg #1).
+Mom didn't care that I didn't want to wear un-cool clothes.
+In winter, Mom made me wear boots when it was raining (Table Leg #2).
 I was in the sixth grade.
 None of the other kids had to wear boots, but my mom made me wear them.
 She didn't care how I felt."

 I suggested that we tap on that feeling (we'd been tapping since she sat in the chair).
 I asked her to think about the boots.

 We worked for a while on that and other specific events, including some events that encouraged the belief that she "wasn't smart enough" (other table legs).
-Her number came down further.
+Her SUD number came down further.
 She began laughing, and I asked why.
 "I left the boots at a friend's house," she said.
 "Did you want to lose them?"
 I asked.

 "Yes, I told her I'd left them at school.
 So we drove back to school to find them.
 And of course they weren't there, and Mom thought they'd been lost."

-"So you found a way to escape from the boots," I said.
-Let's tap on, "I found a way to escape from the boots and Mom never knew."
+"I found a way to escape from the boots and Mom never knew."